Workers’ Compensation Lawyer in Charleston County

 - Retraining expenses

-- Contracting one-time illnesses and or ordinary diseases unrelated to an employee's job responsibilities
+- Ordinary diseases unrelated to an employee’s job responsibilities

-- Horseplay or otherwise rowdy/negligent employee behavior that results in injury
+- Horseplay or rowdy employee behavior that results in injury

 - Incidents arising out of an act of God